 Slides from the 17th October 2019 information session for Y2 Psychology students considering study abroad in 2020/21 are posted here.

-There was a post offer information meeting, for students who accepted offers of places abroad for 2020/21, on Weds 18th March, 1-2pm, IS CANCELLED.
-The handout of notes from the meeting is available here.
-We will hold a post offer information meeting in March 2020.
+The post offer information meeting, for students who have accepted offers of places abroad for 2020/21, on Weds 18th March, 1-2pm, IS CANCELLED.
+The handout of notes from the meeting are available at the bottom of the page.

 Click here to read testimonials from Psychology students who studied abroad in the past few years

 Studying abroad can be a great way to travel, meet people, and learn new things about Psychology.
 We will hold an information event for psychology students interested in going on exchange on Thursday 17th October 2019, 3.15pm-5pm, Appleton Tower LT2.
 Please come along to learn more about study abroad opportunities, and to hear from students who went abroad last year.
 The University also has the Principal's Go Abroad fund, which can be used for internships and other short trips abroad: http://www.ed.ac.uk/global/go-abroad/go-abroad-fund.